-Bharat Biotech urges Centre to include its intranasal COVID vaccine in CoWIN portal
+Bharat Biotech has requested the central government to include its intranasal COVID-19 vaccine iNCOVACC, in CoWIN portal.
+(Representational image: PTI)

 Hyderabad: Bharat Biotech has requested the central government to include its intranasal COVID-19 vaccine iNCOVACC, in CoWIN portal to enable the recipients of the jab to get vaccination certificate.